 This year, Ryan won in several categories for his fine art photography, but was stumped as to why the judges always seem to reject one particular subject in which he enters his work–floral.
 Not being familiar with this competition’s rules or judges, my only advice to him was that art is subjective, and that what truly matters is that he’s making himself happy.
 The truth is that we all experience rejection at some point.
 I remember submitting poetry to a literary publication many moons ago, and when I received a rejection letter, I read it several times and proudly kept it.
 It was proof that I was not only writing, but that I was also trying to get published and taking myself seriously.
 I did something, even if that something didn’t fit within the parameters of someone else’s ideas at that time.

 And to make it even more worth your time, Rachel will give her advice for entering art competitions.
 Because we all love visuals, she’ll share several paintings that either made the cut or were rejected–and explain why, giving you an insider’s edge.
-Click here to register for this free online event (I’ll be there listening in, too)–it will be an hour well spent!
+Click here to view this free online event–it will be an hour well spent!

 “See” you at the webinar,